Use the 2017-2018 FAFSA for the following terms:

 San Jose City College Scholarships

-Click here for in-person Spring 2017 workshop dates and other information
+Click here for dates and information on in-person SAP Workshops

-NEW - SAP Workshops now available in an online format.
 Students have the option to attend an online SAP workshop instead of the in-person session.
-Click here for instructions and information.

 Students not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.